endophage/notary/CONTRIBUTING.md

 Then please do not open an issue here yet - you should first try one of the following support forums:

- - irc: #docker-trust on freenode
+ - slack: #notary on dockercommunity.slack.com

 ## Reporting an issue properly

 By following these simple rules you will get better and faster feedback on your issue.

- - search the bugtracker for an already reported issue
+ - search the GitHub issues in this repo for an already reported issue

 ### If you found an issue that describes your problem: